Jason-Tadeusz/Project-1/README.md

 ![Screenshot 2024-06-01 152429](https://github.com/Jason-Tadeusz/Splunk-Lab/assets/155782613/e1416feb-f439-4709-8a2e-70563d24d6f7)

 Answer=92.17

+Question 19.
 How many unique passwords were attempted in the brute force attempt?

 Since we have a query that extracts the passwords, we can simply find the count of the passwords.